 Users can customize the colors and keyboard mapping of their emulators.
 Double-byte character sets (DBCS) are supported but note that CICS clients attached to CICS/400 servers do not support double-byte character sets.

-CICS Clients
+CICS Clients for various platforms

-There is a CICS Client for each of the following operating systems:
+CICS Clients are available for the following operating systems:

 - AIX

-- Microsoft[®] Windows XP
+- Microsoft[®] Windows

-- · Microsoft Windows 2000

-- Microsoft Windows NT

 - Solaris

 - HP-UX

-- Linux 390
+- Linux